 After five days in Cyprus I’m back in London – a little tanner, a little blonder, and a lot more well rested.
 At the start of last week I got a touch of the stomach flu and the few days before the flight were touch and go.
-However, once I arrived I started feeling instantly better and I wanted to share with you my Cyprus holiday highlights The main treason I chose Cyprus and Ayia Napa specifically was because I wanted somewhere in Europe that was still warm in mid October, plus, somewhere that had good scuba diving.
+However, once I arrived I started feeling instantly better and I wanted to share with you my Cyprus holiday highlights.
+The main reason I chose Cyprus and Ayia Napa specifically was because I wanted somewhere in Europe that was still warm in mid October, plus, somewhere that had good scuba diving.
 Thus, when I saw the Zenobia wreck and that the weather was in the 80s (30 Celsius) I booked the trip.
 But because I’m nothing if not competitive, I did my PADI Advanced Open Water Certification in only 2 days, leaving me three to explore.

-My first day I slept in and then walked the two miles from my hotel in the center of Ayia Napa to the dammed Nissi Beach.
+My first day I slept in and then walked the two miles from my hotel in the center of Ayia Napa to the famed Nissi Beach.
 Cynically, I thought “well, I’ve to a lot of beaches, this one can’t be that special”.
 And then I was proven wrong.
 It’s rated one of the top 10 beaches in Europe and I can see why – the water is crustal clear, the sand is soft, there is a ton of room to wade / swim, there are hardly any waves, and even mid day you can get a chair for 3 euro.
 I read a book cover to cover and took a break to check out the island in the middle which turned into an unplanned drone photoshoot. #wheninRome

 The second day I had booked a boat tour to see the famous coast line as i didn’t know how much I would see when scuba diving (which was a good call as meaty all of our dives were land entry.
 The tour was aptly named “Discovery Sightseeing Boat Trip from Ayia Napa” And while it Booked on for a four hour tour with the hotel pickup it was more like five but we had plenty to see! leaving from the Ayia Napa Harbour on a round trip journey that included Konnos Bay, Blue Lagoon, the Sea Caves, Green Bay, and the Agioi Anargyroi Chapel.
 I’m glad I read the reviews and bought some snorkel gear the night before at the supermarket as there were three swim stops and I would’ve been sad without it!
 After the boat I checked out the Ayia Napa Statue Park on the way to sunset over Lovers Bridge, truly gorgeous!